janahofmann/janahofmann.github.io/_pages/about.md

 ---

 I'm a tenure-track faculty at <a href='https://www.mpi-sp.org'>Max-Planck Institute for Security and Privacy (MPI-SP)</a>, where I lead the group for [Foundations of Information Security and Trust](https://www.mpi-sp.org/hofmann).
-I investigate how to establish trust in information systems by giving strong security and privacy guarantees, for both hardware and software.
-My work focuses on detecting, specifying, and preventing information leakage through microarchitectural side channels.
-I develop specification languages and models, proof techniques, and testing approaches for black-box systems.
+I am also a principle investigator at the [CASA Cluster of Excellence](https://casa.rub.de) at Ruhr University, Bochum.
+Previously, I was a researcher at [Azure Research, Microsoft](https://www.microsoft.com/en-us/research/group/azure-research/).

-Previously, I was a researcher at [Azure Research, Microsoft](https://www.microsoft.com/en-us/research/group/azure-research/), where I worked on detection mechanisms and defenses for microarchitectural side-channels.
+I obtained my PhD from [Saarland University](https://saarland-informatics-campus.de) while working at [CISPA](https://cispa.de/en).

-I obtained my PhD from [Saarland University](https://saarland-informatics-campus.de) (while working at [CISPA](https://cispa.de/en)) in 2022, where I was advised by [Bernd Finkbeiner](https://www.react.uni-saarland.de/people/finkbeiner.html).
-My thesis was awarded with Saarland University's [Dr.-Eduard-Martin prize](https://www.uni-saarland.de/aktuell/eduard-martin-preise-2023-27582.html) for the best computer science dissertation of the year.
-A 10-page summary of my thesis (with a focus on logics) can be found [here](http://janahofmann.github.io/files/summary_dissertation.pdf).
+I develop techniques to establish strong security guarantees at the hardware-software interface, with a focus on information flow security.
+Much of my work addresses microarchitectural side channels, where I design methods to detect, formally specify, and ultimately prevent information leakage.
+My research combines techniques from formal methods, programming languages, and systems security research.
+I am working on both verification approaches for smaller, white-box hardware designs and model-based testing for larger-scale software and black-box hardware.